jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 ## ~~create model for workout objects~~

+## for god's sake fix the fucking dummy data
+- all the types and names are in different orders
+- most users don't have pfps
+- help
+- i don't think i even finished the workout template

 ## Main Users Array
 - will store users objects
 - I think each user should have an array of workout objects